bellaliu2023/The-Physics-Grid/physicists/Encyclopedia of Physicists.md

 In 2005, the Royal Society of United Kingdom launched a poll on "Who is the most influential person in the history of science", and Newton won the crown in the voting of the Royal Society Fellows and netizens.

 Click [here](https://sirisaacnewton.info/writings/) if you are willing to search for and read all of Newton's original papers.

+### **Max Planck**

+Max · Karl ·Ernst · Ludwig · Planck (April 23, 1858 – October 4, 1947) was a Germany physicist and one of the founders of quantum mechanics.
+He was awarded the Nobel Prize in Physics in 1918 (awarded in 1919) for his discovery of energy quanta.
+The Planck constant, which bears his name, was used in 2019 to redefine the basic unit.
+In addition, there are many scientific trophies, institutions and societies that bear his name.

+It was around 1894 that Planck began to devote all his energies to the study of blackbody radiation.
+Shortly thereafter, on December 14, 1900, Planck came up with a theoretical corollary of the radiation law, in which he used the statistical mechanics of the Austrian physicist Ludwig · Boltzmann, whom he had previously denied.
+Planck proposed the hypothesis of energy quantization at the conference: E=hv, where E is energy, ν is the frequency, and an important physical constant, h, is introduced, the Planck constant, and energy can only be radiated outward in the form of an indivisible energy element (i.e., quanta).
+Such a hypothesis reconciles the contradictions encountered in the study of the law of thermal radiation in classical physics.
+Based on this assumption, he also gave Planck's formula for black-body radiation, which satisfactorily explained the experimental phenomenon.
+Planck was awarded the Nobel Prize in Physics in 1918.
+Although Planck tried to bring his theories within the framework of classical physics in later years, he is still regarded as one of the pioneers of modern physics.

+Planck rejected the Copenhagen interpretation of quantum mechanics proposed by Bohr, Werner· Heisenberg, and Pauli at the end of the 20th century, as opposed to Schrödinger and Max· von · Laue, and Einstein became a conservative at this time.
+Planck considered Heisenberg's matrix mechanics "disgusting" and looked to the Schrödinger equation as a savior.
+Planck felt that wave dynamics would soon make his own quantum theory redundant, but scientific truths continued to be revealed despite his ideas.

+Click [here](https://archive.org/search?query=%28%28subject%3A%22Planck%2C%20Max%22%20OR%20subject%3A%22Max%20Planck%22%20OR%20creator%3A%22Planck%2C%20Max%22%20OR%20creator%3A%22Max%20Planck%22%20OR%20creator%3A%22Planck%2C%20M%2E%22%20OR%20title%3A%22Max%20Planck%22%20OR%20description%3A%22Planck%2C%20Max%22%20OR%20description%3A%22Max%20Planck%22%29%20OR%20%28%221858-1947%22%20AND%20Planck%29%29%20AND%20%28-mediatype:software%29) if you are willing to search for and read all of Planck's original papers or their English versions.
+There are also recommended biographies of Planck.

 ### **Robert Hooke**